-The sequencing set is compatible with the libraries prepared by CG Library Prep Kits and the stLFR libraries prepared by CG stLFR Library Prep Kit.
-If third-party library preparation kits are used, please contact CG Technical Support for conversion options.
+The sequencing set is compatible with the libraries prepared by CG Library Prep Kits.
+If third-party library preparation kits are used, please select one of the options below for compatibility with DNBSEQ sequencers.
+For more information, please contact CG Technical Support.